Baldwin, Wisconsin

 Baldwin is a village in St. Croix County, Wisconsin, United States.
-The population was 3,957 at the 2010 census, a growth rate of 48% from 2000.
+The population was 4,291 at the 2020 census.
 The village is adjacent to the Town of Baldwin.

 History

 Dana Reed Bailey founded Baldwin in 1871.
 First known as "Clarksville" after its railroad depot, it was renamed Baldwin after the manager of the Western Wisconsin Railroad, D. A. Baldwin, who was responsible for the railroad through the town.